cameron314/readerwriterqueue/README.md

 ## Disclaimers

-The queue should only be used on platforms where aligned integer and pointer access is atomic; fortunately, that includes all modern processors (e.g. x86/x86-64, ARM, and PowerPC). *Not* for use with a DEC Alpha processor :-)
+The queue should only be used on platforms where aligned integer and pointer access is atomic; fortunately, that includes all modern processors (e.g. x86/x86-64, ARM, and PowerPC). *Not* for use with a DEC Alpha processor (which has very weak memory ordering) :-)

-Note that it's only been tested on x86; if someone has access to other processors I'd love to run some tests on anything that's not x86-based.
+Note that it's only been tested on x86(-64); if someone has access to other processors I'd love to run some tests on anything that's not x86-based.

 Finally, I am not an expert.
 This is my first foray into lock-free programming, and though I'm confident in the code,